Azure/azure-sdk-for-python/sdk/cognitivelanguage/azure-ai-language-questionanswering/README.md

 # Azure Cognitive Language Services Question Answering client library for Python

 Question Answering is a cloud-based API service that lets you create a conversational question-and-answer layer over your existing data.
 Use it to build a knowledge base by extracting questions and answers from your semi-structured content, including FAQ, manuals, and documents.
 Answer users’ questions with the best answers from the QnAs in your knowledge base—automatically.
-Your knowledge base gets smarter, too, as it continually learns from user behavior.
+Your knowledge base gets smarter, too, as it continually learns from users' behavior.

 [Source code][questionanswering_client_src] | [Package (PyPI)][questionanswering_pypi_package] | [API reference documentation][questionanswering_refdocs] | [Product documentation][questionanswering_docs] | [Samples][questionanswering_samples]